woocommerce/woocommerce/readme.txt

 * Fix - Stopped a warning being shown when using WooCommerce Force Sells and adding a product with a Synced Force Sell to the cart.
 (4182)
 * Fix - Fix some missing translations from the Cart and Checkout blocks.
 (4295)
 * Fix - Fix the flickering of the Proceed to Checkout button on quantity update in the Cart Block.
 (4293)
+* Fix - Remove the ability to filter snackbar notices. #4398
 * Fix - Fix a display issue when itemized taxes are enabled, but no products in the cart are taxable.
 (4284)
 * Compatibility - Add the ability for extensions to register callbacks to be executed by Blocks when the cart/extensions endpoint is hit.
 Extensions can now tell Blocks they need to do some server-side processing which will update the cart.
 (4298)
 * Tweak - Add couponName filter to allow extensions to modify how coupons are displayed in the Cart and Checkout summary.
 (4166)
-* Tweak - Move Button and Label components to @woocommerce/blocks-checkout package.
-(4222)
 * Tweak - Add Slot in the Discounts section of the cart sidebar to allow third party extensions to render their own components there.
 (4248)

 ** ActionScheduler 3.2.0 **